Choosing an Electrical Panel Cover

 In older homes, fuse boxes provide the same function as the electrical panel.
 The fuse box has fuses that screw in and out instead of circuit breakers that switch on and off.
 When there is an electrical problem, circuit breakers "flip" and fuses "blow" to cut off power and protect your home.
 Whichever type of box you have, electrical panel covers are necessary.

 Most electrical panel covers are dark gray.

 Electrical panel covers are essential for safety.
 Most homeowners have opened the outer door to switch on a flipped breaker.
-Owners who are more knowledgeable may change out a breaker, which means removing the cover to get into the inner section.
+Owners who are more knowledgeable may change a breaker, which means removing the cover to get into the inner section.

 The electrical panel’s inner section contains lugs connecting to the service drop, some 20 to 30 circuit breakers or spaces to add them, and a tangle of multi-colored wires.
-A shock from one of the lugs can cause a serious injury or death, so this is no place to be if you are unsure of what you’re doing.
+A shock from one of the lugs can cause serious injury or death, so this is no place to be if you are unsure of what you’re doing.

 If your electrical panel blends into your wall, you don't need to hide it down in the basement.

 Most builders and homeowners position electrical panel covers in inconspicuous places like the basement, garage, inside a closet or behind cabinet doors since they are not the most attractive aspect of a home.
 You can get away with putting them in hiding as long as they are easily accessible when you need to reset a breaker, replace a fuse or turn off the main source of power using the panel’s main switch.